aaronhuggins/node-x12/README.md

 const { X12Parser } = require('node-x12')
 ```

 The TypeScript code is compiled to JavaScript and distributed via NPM.
-If you wish to use the TypeScript code directly you can download this repository locally.
+If you wish to use the TypeScript code directly you can [download the zip](https://github.com/ahuggins-nhs/node-x12/releases/latest) and unpack it locally.

 Then import it in your project:
 ```typescript